VikasVMani/pli/pli.md

         RETURN result;
     END factorial;

-instruction:  Declare a structure with nested records
+instruction:  Declare a structure with nested records in PL/1.

 input: